-

 Energy and Impact

 Mei Zi Xiang Lao Gongmei has a refreshing effect and promotes relaxation.
-This tea is ideal for the warm season, as well as for those who appreciate a calm and meditative tea party.
+This tea is ideal for warmer months and for those who appreciate a calm and meditative tea experience.

 Brewing recommendations

-To brew Mei Zi Xiang Lao Gongmei, it is recommended to use the steeping method in a gaiwan or glass teapot.
-The water temperature should be around 85–90°C. The first steeps should be short (10–15 seconds) to reveal the aroma and avoid excessive bitterness.
+For brewing Mei Zi Xiang Lao Gongmei, we recommend steeping it in a gaiwan or glass teapot.
+The water temperature should be around 85–90°C. The initial steeps should be short (10–15 seconds) to reveal the aroma and avoid excessive bitterness.
 Gradually, the steeping time can be increased.
-The tea can withstand up to 5–7 steeps, each of which reveals new facets of taste.
+The tea can withstand up to 5–7 steeps, each of which reveals new facets of flavor.

-Mei Zi Xiang Lao Gongmei 2011 is a unique tea that combines the freshness of the spring harvest, depth of taste and rich energy.
-Its origin from the Hulin region and the use of Da Bai Hao raw materials make it a real treasure for connoisseurs of white tea.
-This tea will give you unforgettable moments of pleasure and allow you to feel a connection with the ancient traditions of Chinese tea art.
+Mei Zi Xiang Lao Gongmei 2011 is a unique tea that combines the freshness of the spring harvest, depth of flavor, and rich energy.
+Originating from the Hulin region and using Da Bai Hao tea, it is a true treasure for white tea connoisseurs.
+This tea will offer unforgettable moments of enjoyment and allow you to connect with the ancient traditions of Chinese tea art.

-If you are looking for a tea that will surprise you with its versatility and give you freshness and lightness, Mei Zi Xiang Lao Gongmei 2011 is an excellent choice.
+If you're looking for a tea that will surprise you with its versatility and offer freshness and lightness, Mei Zi Xiang Lao Gongmei 2011 is an excellent choice.

 Name in Chinese